min-tee/minrblog/content/authors/admin/_index.md

 I was born in Nepal.
 Currently I live in Bay Area, California.

-This is a data science blog built with R package [blogdown](https://cran.r-project.org/web/packages/blogdown/index.html), [Hugo](https://gohugo.io/),[GitHub](https://github.com/knitdata/minrblog), and deoployed through [Netlify](https://www.netlify.com/).
+This is a data science blog built with R package [blogdown](https://cran.r-project.org/web/packages/blogdown/index.html), [Hugo](https://gohugo.io/),[GitHub](https://github.com/knitdata/minrblog), and deployed through [Netlify](https://www.netlify.com/).
 If you like my posts or have a feedback, please leave a comment.